OliverCodez/VerusPay/readme.md

  - Learn about the [Verus Coin official site](https://veruscoin.io) for more information about the community project
  - Join the [Verus Coin Discord](https://discord.gg/VRKMP2S) for support.
- - More documentation is available at https://veruspay.io
+ - More documentation is available at [VerusPay Official Site](https://veruspay.io)

 === Requirements ===